open-contracting/standard/docs/guidance/map/framework_agreements.md

 The notice is modelled as an OCDS release with the same `ocid` as the previous release, a `tag` of 'award', and the following properties:

-* Since other suppliers are still able to submit a request to participate in the framework agreement, no change is made to `tender.status`.
 * An `Award` object is added to the `awards` array.
 * An `Organization` object is added to the `parties` array for each supplier with its details.
 * An `OrganizationReference` object is added to the award's `.suppliers` array for each supplier to reference its object in the `parties` array.